-Inequities in sexual health and wellbeing are shaped by socio-structural, systemic, and political factors.
+Inequities in sexual health and wellbeing are shaped by socio-structural, systemic and political factors.
 The COVID-19 pandemic has worsened existing barriers to accessing support, community and services.
-This year, WSHD’s goal is to put the focus of sexual health, pleasure, rights and reproductive justice on policy, practices, public health and education for the protection and promotion of gender equity.
+This year, WSHD focuses on sexual health in our digital age, and what that means for policy, practices, public health and education for the protection and promotion of gender equity.

-For over ten years, the Centre for Gender and Sexual Health Equity (CGSHE) has been working towards advancing gender and sexual health equity through policy, practice and research.
-We acknowledge that sexual pleasure is a vital part of sexual health and wellbeing, and believe everyone should have access to the support, community and services they need to realize their optimal state of wellness, which includes sexual pleasure.
-CGSHE is deeply committed to an intersectional feminist* approach to re-center voices and leadership historically marginalized in conversations of sexual health and reproductive justice** including Black, Indigenous and other racialized women, trans women, and LGBTQ2S+ communities.
+For over 10 years, CGSHE has been working towards advancing gender and sexual health equity through policy, practice and research.
+We are deeply committed to an intersectional feminist* approach to recentre voices and leadership historically marginalized in conversations of sexual health and reproductive justice** including Black, Indigenous and other racialized women, trans women, and LGBTQ/2S communities.